lowRISC/opentitan/doc/project/development_stages.md

 ## Hardware Verification Stages (V)

-The following development milestones are for hardware peripheral verification work.
+The following development stages are for hardware peripheral verification work.
-They are similar to typical chip verification milestones, but less rigid in the movement from one stage to the next.
+They are similar to typical chip verification stages, but less rigid in the movement from one stage to the next.
 The metric here is the progress towards testing completion and proof of testing coverage.
 The verification stages can be applied to simulation-based DV and formal property verification (FPV) approaches.